How to stay healthy with Sport and Rec

 The Sport and Recreation team are dedicated to keeping our members healthy and fit.
 There are a few simple things you can do to help us achieve this.

 Using Sport & Rec facilities

-Follow these basic tips to minimise the risk of illness and to enchance your overall health:
+Follow these basic tips to minimise the risk of illness and to enhance your overall health:

-- Please use our sustainable spray and wipe stations after using all gym equipment.
-These are stationed all around the facility for your convenience.
+- We have increased our sanitising stations around the facility.
+Please use these stations and wipe down all gym equipment before and after use.
+We also encourage you to use hand sanitiser after wiping down equipment.
 If the bottles are empty, please mention this to one of our staff members.

 - We ask that you bring a sweat towel with you to use during your workouts.
 If you dont have a sweat towel these are available for hire at reception.
 No towel, no workout.

 - Keep hydrated.
 The best way to flush out toxins is by drinking water, which in turn keeps your immune system working efficiently.

 - Wash your hands thoroughly (at least 20 seconds) with soap and water and then dry thoroughly.
 Hand sanitiser is also located around our facilities for you to use.